techie2000/ring-mqtt/README.md

     - Doorbell (Ding) Events
     - Lights (for devices with lights)
     - Siren (for devices with siren support)
-    - Camera Snapshots (images refresh on motion events or scheduled refresh interval).
+    - Camera Snapshots (images refresh on motion events or scheduled refresh interval)
     - Camera live streams via RTSP (streams start on-demand or can also be started via MQTT, for example to record based on events from other devices)
     - Battery Level (detailed battery data such as charging status and aux battery state in attributes)
     - Wireless Signal in dBm (Wireless network in attributes)